FerretDB/FerretDB/website/blog/2023-09-28-how-to-contribute-to-open-source-2022.md

 [Hacktoberfest](https://hacktoberfest.com/) is an annual online event celebrating the open source movement.
 This year, registration starts on September 26.
-To participate, you need to send at least four open-sourced pull requests on GitHub or Gitlab between October 1st and October 31st, for projects that indicate they are looking for Hacktoberfest contributions (`hacktoberfest` labels), and those pull requests need to be accepted by the repository owners.
+To participate, you need to send at least four open-sourced pull requests on GitHub or Gitlab between September 26th and October 31st, for projects that indicate they are looking for Hacktoberfest contributions (`hacktoberfest` topics), and those pull requests need to be accepted by the repository owners.

 The participants who complete Hacktoberfest can receive one of these prizes: a tree planted in their name or a unique digital reward.